jhqwqmc/craft-engine-wiki/docs/reference/template.md

 ## How it works?

-To configure a template, you need to use templates as the root key in your YAML file.
+To configure a `template`, you need to use `templates` as the root key in your YAML file.
 The first thing under templates is your template's name.
-In the example below, the template is called namespace:my_first_template.
+In the example below, the template is called **`namespace:my_first_template`**.
 Everything under that name is the actual template content.

 ```yaml
 templates: